-How Gemstones durability is analysed?
+How Gemstones and Minerals durability is analyzed?

-Gemstones found in sand grains are more durable because they faced lot of resistance during transportation like weather, abrasion etc.
+Gemstones found in sand grains are more durable because they faced a lot of resistance during transportation like weather, abrasion etc.

 The meaning of hardness is ” resistance to scratch”.
 When any gem is scratched with force by anything which is more harder than it, the appearance of no scratch indicates that the gem is harder.
-This is however destructive test and is not allowed by labs normally.
+This i, however, destructive test and is not allowed by labs normally.
 In cabochon case, this test can be done at the back of cabochons.
 It should be done on rough crystals only or on carved pieces.

 There are some standard sets in Moh’s scale of hardness which has distributed some gemstones in particular hardness value.
 This is not absolute but a relative test.